 State-space models can simultaneously estimate process and observation error making them ideal for ecological data.
-Their use in ecology began with time-series data for single populations (Staples, Taper, and Dennis, 2004; Dennis et al., 2006) and later extended into two-dimensional space for movement data (Jonsen, Myers, and Flemming, 2003) and multiple subpopulations (Ward et al., 2010) and species (Mattsson et al., 2013).
+Their use in ecology began with time-series data for single populations (Staples, Taper, and Dennis, 2004; Dennis et al., 2006) (Millar & Meyer 2000) and later extended into two-dimensional space for movement data (Jonsen, Myers, and Flemming, 2003) and multiple subpopulations (Ward et al., 2010) and species (Mattsson et al., 2013).
 Multivariate time-series analysis is one way to detect patterns of correlation and synchrony across multiple scales (Ward et al., 2010) and can provide inferences on stock structure based on ecological differences across stocks.
 Unfortunately these models rely on the user to specify hypothesized stock structures (i.e., manually grouping the data according to hypothesized stock structures).
-Additionally, parameter estimates from non-spatial population models tend to be biased (Thorson et al., In review), making it necessary to explicitly include space.
+Additionally, parameter estimates from non-spatial population models may be biased when density or productivity varies spatially (Thorson et al., In press), making it necessary to explicitly include space.
 Accounting for space can be accomplished by replacing relevant, scalar, life-history parameters with spatial or spatio-temporal random effects (Cressie and Wikle, 2011; Gelman et al., 2013).
 Subsequently, spatially-explicit estimates of productivity can be used to help inform stock structure.

-Here we quantify spatial differences in productivity for Pacific cod (Gadus macrocephalus; hereafter referred to as cod) in the north east Pacific Ocean using spatially-explicit Gompertz population dynamics models, implemented within a state-space formulation.
+Here we quantify spatial differences in productivity for Pacific cod (Gadus macrocephalus; hereafter referred to as cod) in the north east Pacific Ocean using spatially-explicit Gompertz population dynamics models, implemented within a state-space formulation (Thorson et al. In press).
 Cod is both an ecologically and commercially important species in the Bering Sea Aleutian Island and Gulf of Alaska (GOA) large marine ecosystems.
 Cod represents the second largest fisheries by weight in all of Alaska (329,040 (t); st.nmfs.noaa.gov).
-Furthmore, cod is one of the five most common prey species (frequency of occurrence (FO) 16.1%) of the federally endangered Steller sea lion (Eumetopias jubatus; SSL) (Sinclair and Zeppelin, 2002).
+Furthmore, cod is one of the five most common prey species (frequency of occurrence in diet data (FO) 16.1%) of the federally endangered Steller sea lion (Eumetopias jubatus; SSL) (Sinclair and Zeppelin, 2002).
 The method should be useful to researchers looking to inform stock structures of species for which fisheries-independent data exists yet precise structures remain unclear.

 Materials and methods

-Study area

-The study area included the Aleutian Islands (AIs; 170° E to 170° W), a portion of the Southern Bering Sea (BS) (165° W to 170° W along the north side of the AIs), and the GOA (132°40’ W to 170° W) (Figure 1).
-The AIs are an extensive archipelago comprised of 14 large and hundreds of small volcanic islands, characterized by a relatively narrow continental shelf, crossed by numerous deep passes.
-Conversely, the GOA is characterized by a semi-enclosed basin, with a relatively shallow shelf that varies in width from 5 km in the southeast to more than 200 km in the north.

-Data

-Survey data were collected by the Alaska Fisheries Science Center of the National Marine Fisheries Service from 1982 to 2012 during the triennial GOA and AIs bottom trawl surveys.
-These data are used to provide estimates of absolute or relative abundance (A’mar et al., 2013; Aydin et al., 2013), define distributions, and inform biological parameters of groundfish and crab to the North Pacific Fishery Management Council (NPFMC).